OpenDevelopmentMekong/wpsparql/README.md

 # This plugin is based on wpckan

-This plugin is based on http://github.com/OpenDevelopmentMekong/wpckan/, a wordpress plugin exposing functionality to pull and present data exposed by a CKAN instance.
+This plug-in is based on http://github.com/OpenDevelopmentMekong/wpckan/, a wordpress plug-in exposing functionality to pull and present data exposed by a CKAN instance.
 More about CKAN on http://ckan.org/.

 # Features